redstrate/Astra/README.md

 * Multiple profile support!
   * For example, having a regular Square Enix profile and a test Sapphire profile.
 Or maybe one for DX11 and another for DX9?
   * All of the configurable settings can be configured per-profile!
 * Saving username and/or password.
-These are saved per-profile as well!
+These are saved per-profile, and are encrypted using your system wallet.
+* Encrypted game argument support similiar to what XIVQuickLauncher and the official ffxivboot already does.
 * Enable several (Linux) Wine-specific performance enhancements such as enabling Esync.